Researchers in this area investigate computer and network systems:

 This course is an introduction to the concepts and principles of computer networks.
 Students will design and implement projects using application protocols, and will study transport, network, and data link protocols and algorithms.
 The course also includes an introduction to local area networks, data transmission fundamentals, and network security.
 Programming projects and reading research papers will be required.

 An introduction to the study of distributed systems.
 The course covers distributed system architectures such as client-server and peer-to-peer, distributed system design issues such as communication, fault tolerance, coordination, and deadlock, distributed system middleware such as remote method invocation (RMI) and tuple space, and the theory of distributed algorithms such as logical clocks and leader election.
+Students will also learn about ethical and legal concerns in computing and research.
 Programming projects are required.

 Foundations of Parallel Computing